PawseySC/rstudio-on-nimbus/README.md

     #If you make a mistake answering the prompts, cancel (control+c) and rerun the `ansible-playbook` command.

-## Ensure RStudio is running as intended
+## Open a web browser and access your RStudio session

-Once you have run the above, you will have followed instructions to login to your RStudio session from a web browser using your instance IP address and the port 8787, e.g. `146.118.XX.XX:8787`
+Once you have run the above, you can login to your RStudio session from a web browser using your instance IP address and the port 8787, e.g. `146.118.XX.XX:8787`

     # You should see (if R=4.1.0):
     > .libPaths()